ihmeuw/vivarium_public_health/docs/source/concepts/results/stratification.rst

 ---------------------------

 Registering a stratification makes it *available* but does not apply it to any observation automatically.
-To activate stratifications, list them under the ``stratification.default`` key in the
+To activate stratifications for all observations, list them under the ``stratification.default`` key in the
 :ref:`model specification <model_specification_concept>` configuration.
 The key path is ``configuration.stratification.default``, whose value is a